top of page

 Japanese Society and Working Environment

-In Japanese culture, people often don’t say directly what they think to one another.
+In Japanese culture, people often don’t directly say what they think to one another.
 This emphasis on maintaining the politeness in the work environment often means that small to mid-level transgressions (especially by foreigners) are often not mentioned or brought up to the person directly.
 This is where the big disconnect for foreigners often occurs.
 Most foreigners think that if something they did wrong wasn’t brought up, then it either wasn’t an issue, or nobody noticed.
 The reality is usually just the opposite.
-Japanese culture values politeness, and keeping the peace at work, so if you do something wrong, people are disincentivised to talk to you about it in a clear and concise manner.
-They might say subtle hints to you about it instead but these can also be mistaken if you aren’t aware of what they actually mean.
+Japanese culture values politeness and keeping the peace at work, so if you do something wrong, people will not go out of their way to talk to you about it in a clear and concise manner.
+They might give you subtle hints, but these can also be mistaken if you aren’t aware of what they're actually trying to say.

-The following example is one that has been recounted to me by a former CIR who was asked how to solve the following workplace situation.
+The following example is one from a former CIR who was asked how to solve the following workplace situation.

 A foreign employee was late due to slow buses during the winter time.
 Her job wasn’t time sensitive, and she wasn’t confronted about it in the beginning, and none of her co-workers mentioned anything to her.
 She started thinking that it was more or less alright to be late since her co-workers didn’t seem to mind and start coming in late more often.
 After multiple weeks passing with the employee coming in 15-25 minutes late twice or so a week, the co-workers asked for help from a CIR about how to bring this up to their employee because they weren’t comfortable bringing this up to them face to face.